ICANN Publication Practices for Board, Litigation, and Accountability Processes

-ICANN and its constituent bodies operate to the maximum extent feasible in an open and transparent manner and consistent with procedures designed to ensure fairness.
-In furtherance of this transparency value, ICANN's general publication practices are intended to ensure that information contained in documents concerning ICANN's operational activities, and within ICANN's possession, custody, or control, is made available to the public unless there is a compelling reason for redaction or non-disclosure.
+ICANN org and its constituent bodies operate to the maximum extent feasible in an open and transparent manner, and consistent with procedures designed to ensure fairness.
+In furtherance of this transparency value, ICANN org's general publication practices are intended to ensure that information contained in documents concerning ICANN org's operational activities, and within ICANN org's possession, custody, or control, is made available to the public unless there is a compelling reason for redaction or nondisclosure.

-There are exceptions to this general practice and, if redaction is required or there are grounds for non-disclosure, the smallest amount of material necessary will be redacted or withheld.
+There are exceptions to this general practice and, if redaction is required or there are grounds for nondisclosure, the smallest amount of material necessary will be redacted or withheld.
 A summary of the standards and the basis for which materials may be redacted or withheld from publication are outlined below.
 ICANN periodically will update these publication practices as needed to reflect changes to the ICANN Bylaws or other transparency processes that may be developed in the future.
-For example, consistent with the Board's May 2016 action on enhancing openness and transparency of Board deliberations, ICANN is in the process of preparing a plan for the publication of transcripts and/or recordings of Board deliberative sessions.
-It is anticipated that these publication practices will be updated to account for this new plan.

 Board Resolutions, Preliminary Reports, and Minutes